 Welcome To Python Programming, Itsmycode 5 Times 4 Is = To 20

-Example 2: title() method in case of number and apostrophes
+Example 2: title() method in case of numbers and apostrophes in the string

-The presence of digits or number before the word will not affect the working of the function.
+The presence of digits or numbers before the word will not affect the working of the function.
 The character after the digit is considered as the first character.

-title() capitalizes the first letter and the letter after apostrophes as well.
+title() method capitalizes the first letter and the letter after the apostrophes as well.

 # incase the of numbers or digits at the beginning text = "20dollars is the cost of Python programming book" print(text.title()) # in case of apostrophes text = "it's python's interpreter" print(text.title())